Sustainable Investment Report - Q2 2015

-In this quarter's Responsible Investment Report Schroders’ ESG team demonstrates active ownership, investigates the impact of "financial inclusion" on companies and considers how ‘green’ green bonds really are.
+In this quarter's Sustainable Investment Report we demonstrate active ownership, investigate the impact of "financial inclusion" on companies and consider how ‘green’ green bonds really are.

 As active owners, we believe voting is a catalyst for positive change at companies that can also help create value for shareholders and society.